brandonkwong/nrsv-json/README.md

 # nrsv.json

-📖 Delivering the NRSV Bible translation to JSON.
+📖 Delivering the NRSV Bible translation to JSON format.

 ## Getting Started

-Download [nrsv.json](dist/nrsv.json) or fork this project to get started on sharing the gosepl in a lightweight data-interchange format.
+Download [nrsv.json](dist/nrsv.json) or fork this project to get started on sharing the gosepl, in a lightweight data-interchange format.
 Just `yarn install` and run the following to build locally:

 ```
 yarn build